 - Nyman, J.A., R.J.
 Walters, R.D.
 DeLaune, and W.H.
 Patrick, Jr. 2006.
 Marsh vertical accretion via vegetative growth.
 Estuarine Coastal and Shelf Science 69:370-380.
 DOI: 10.1016/j.ecss.2006.05.041

 - Pezeshki, S.R., M.W.
 Hester, Q. Lin, and J.A.
 Nyman.
 2000.
 The effects of oil spill and clean-up on dominant US Gulf Coast marsh macrophytes: a review.
 Environmental Pollution 108:129-139.

 - DeLaune, R.D., J.A.
 Nyman, and W.H.
 Patrick, Jr. 1994.
 Peat collapse, ponding, and wetland loss in a rapidly submerging coastal marsh.
 Journal of Coastal Research 10:1021-1030.

 - Nyman, J.A., R.D.
 DeLaune, H.H.
 Roberts, and W.H.
 Patrick, Jr. 1993.
 Relationship between vegetation and soil formation in a rapidly submerging coastal marsh.
 Marine Ecology Progress Series 96:269-279.

 - Nyman, J.A., R.D.
 DeLaune, and W.H.
 Patrick, Jr. 1990.
 Wetland soil formation in the rapidly subsiding Mississippi River Deltaic Plain: mineral and organic matter relationships.
 Estuarine, Coastal and Shelf Science 31:57-69.

-Personal History: Born 13 May 1960 in Hattiesburg, Mississippi; raised in New Orleans, Louisiana.
-Married and the father of a 24-year-old daughter and a 20-year-old son.
+Personal History: Born during 1960 in Hattiesburg, Mississippi; raised in New Orleans, Louisiana; married and a father.